muesli/gominatim/README.md

 ## Features

-The plan is to cover everything, this site documents:
+The plan is to cover everything this site documents:
 [Nominatim Wiki](http://wiki.openstreetmap.org/wiki/Nominatim)

  * [x] Search
- * [x] Reverese Geocoding
+ * [x] Reverse Geocoding

 ## Contributions–

 …Are welcome :)

-If you want to add anyting, do it and submit a pullrequest.
+If you want to add anyting, do it and submit a pull-request.
-Please add Tests for your additions
+Please add Tests for your additions!

 ## Usage of the Openstreetmaps-Nominatim Server

 Please refer to the [Nominatim Wiki](http://wiki.openstreetmap.org/wiki/Nominatim) if you plan to use the nominatim service of openstreetmaps.
-If you plan to generate high loads with geoqueries, it would be nice if you did it on your own infrastructure, not on their server
+If you plan to generate high loads with geoqueries, it would be nice if you did it on your own infrastructure, not on their server.

 ## Examples